elastic/harp/samples/onboarding/3-secret-bundle/3-template.md

 A `platform` is a regionalized consistent set of infrastructure resources working together in order to provide services to products.

-> Platform regions are not necessarily infrastrcuture regions.
+> Platform regions are not necessarily infrastructure regions.
 A logical overlay
 > of physical infrastructure regions could be designed.

 ```yaml